itsJohnny21/CSE-464-2024-jsalaz59/README.md

 **_Note: If a node with ID "n1" already existed, this method would have thrown a `NodeAlreadyExists` exception._**

-This ID will be stored onto a HashMap, and will be used by the graph to quickly access its nodes.
 The ID will also be used to represent a node when converting the `Graph` into a DOT file.
-If we were to convert `g2` into a DOT file, it would look like:
+If we were to convert `g` into a DOT file, it would look like:

 <div style="display: flex; flex-direction: row">
     <div